dfinity/portal/docs/references/ic-interface-spec.md

 #### Query call {#query_call}

 Canister query calls to `/api/v2/canister/<ECID>/query` can be executed directly.
-They can only be executed against canisters which are `Running`.
+They can only be executed against canisters which have a status of `Running` and are also not frozen.

 During the execution of a query call, a certificate is provided to the canister that is valid, contains a current state tree (or "recent enough"; the specification is currently vague about how old the certificate may be) and reveals the canister's [Certified Data](#system-api-certified-data).